Ambulance deal discussion delayed

 “We can’t agree to a subsidy till we have the numbers in place, so everything is a numbers game,” said Commissioner John Clarke.

-And for commissioners the numbers for a new ambulance contract are not adding up in Augusta George Eskola WJBF NewsChannel 6.
+And for commissioners the numbers for a new ambulance contract are not adding up.

 Commissioners did vote to hold a work session on the new ambulance contract later.